What Does the Bible Teach About Repentance?

 Faith Part 2

-Secondly, once we are saved and the Spirit is in our hearts, then we have the ability by the power of the Holy Spirit (Philippians 4:13) to “Bring forth therefore fruits meet for repentance:” as stated by John the Baptist in Matthew 3:8.
+Secondly, once we are saved and the Spirit is in our heart, then we have the ability by the power of the Holy Spirit (Philippians 4:13) to “Bring forth therefore fruits meet for repentance:” as stated by John the Baptist in Matthew 3:8.
 This is confirmed in 1 Corinthians 12:3, “Wherefore I give you to understand, that no man speaking by the Spirit of God calleth Jesus accursed: and that no man can say that Jesus is the Lord, but by the Holy Ghost.”

+This is telling us that no one can make Jesus the Lord of their life unless they use the power of the Holy Spirit.
+When Jesus is the Lord of your life, it means you allow Him to take control of your life.
 When this happens, then your thoughts, desires, and behaviors become like Christ’s because you have the mind of Christ (1 Peter 4:1-2; Philippians 2:1-7).
-This the fruit of the Spirit as seen in Galatians 5: 22-23, “But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, {23} Meekness, temperance: against such there is no law.”
+This is fruit of the Spirit as seen in Galatians 5: 22-23, “But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, {23} Meekness, temperance: against such there is no law.”

 How Repentance Works with Faith